Recent Comments

 TRUNCATE TABLE wordpress.wp_term_taxonomy;

-TRUNCATE TABLE wordpress.wp_terms;
+TRUNCATE TABLE wordpress.wp_terms;# Create Categories

 INSERT INTO wordpress.wp_terms (term_id, `name`, slug, term_group)